AzureOrange404/DangerousWiki/pages/guides/flash.md

 @RickDangerous personally uses balenaEtcher, so this option is confirmed to be working with his images.

-Using **Linux** you theoretically do not need an addition program to flash an image to a drive.
-You may simply use the dd command from your favourite terminal.
+Using **Linux** you theoretically do not need an additional program to flash an image to a drive.
+You may simply use the dd command inside your favourite terminal.

 ## How to flash the image using balenaEtcher